rust-lang/cargo/src/doc/man/cargo-metadata.md

             "name": "my-package",
             /* The version of the package. */ "version": "0.1.0",
-            /* The Package ID, an opaque and unique identifier for referring to the package.
-See "Compatibility" above for the stability guarantee.
+            /* The Package ID for referring to the package within the document and as the `--package` argument to many commands */
-            */
             "id": "file:///path/to/my-package#0.1.0",
             /* The license value from the manifest, or null. */